TomaEduard/movie-web-app/README.md

-# Movie-App
+# M.app (frontend)

 Didactic project that aims to use elementary things for the purpose of learning.
-This application is the front-end side that uses public API (mdb) to display and sort movies.
+This application is the frontend side that uses public API (mdb) to display and sort movies.
 Below the deployment sessions find the links attached to each component.

 ## Getting Started